fatwang2/search2ai/README-EN.md

 Environment variables
 - SEARCH_SERVICE: temporarily supports search1api, google, bing, serpapi, serper, duckduckgo, required
 - APIBASE: if you are using OpenAI three-way proxy, you can fill in here, note that you do not need to add v1, non-required!
+- MAX_RESULTS：the results of search
+- CRAWL_RESULTS：the reults of search you want to crawl
 - SEARCH1API_KEY: such as the selection of search1api required, I build their own search services, 0.99 U.S. dollars / 1000 times per month, the application address https://search2ai.online/docs
 - BING_KEY: Required if choosing bing search, please search for tutorials, application address https://search2ai.online/bing
 - GOOGLE_CX: Required if choosing Google search, Search engine ID, please search for tutorials, application address https://search2ai.online/googlecx